Ghadeer-SHAABAN/Ghadeer-SHAABAN.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at [GIPSA-LAB]("https://www.gipsa-lab.grenoble-inp.fr/en"),  University of Grenoble Alpes. \\
+I am currently a Ph.D. student at <a href=""https://www.gipsa-lab.grenoble-inp.fr/en" target="_blank">GIPSA-LAB</a>,  University of Grenoble Alpes. \\
 My area of research includes Kalman Filtering, Sensor Fusion, Navigation, Estimation, and Cyber-Physical Security.

 Short Bio
 ======
 - (10-2022 to 10- 2025)  PhD student at [GIPSA-LAB]("https://www.gipsa-lab.grenoble-inp.fr/en"), University of Grenoble Alpes, Grenoble, France.
 The PhD with title "Magneto-Visual-Inertial Navigation with Invariance and Learning: Improving Estimation in Benign Cases and under Attacks".
-Teaching assistant for Masters M1 and M2, at [Grenoble-INP,ENSE3]("https://ense3.grenoble-inp.fr/), and [Université grenoble alpes, Phitem]("https://phitem.univ-grenoble-alpes.fr/")
+Teaching assistant for Masters M1 and M2, at [Grenoble-INP, ENSE3]("https://ense3.grenoble-inp.fr/), and [Université grenoble alpes, Phitem]("https://phitem.univ-grenoble-alpes.fr/")

 - (02-2022 to 08-2022) M.Sc.
 Intern at [GIPSA-LAB]("https://www.gipsa-lab.grenoble-inp.fr/en"), University of Grenoble Alpes, Grenoble, France.
 The internship with title: Hybrid navigation using inertial and vision data.